asny/three-d/README.md

 $ ./examples/hello_world/run
 ```

-### Other:
+### Other
-Feature requests and bug reports are more than welcome, just open an issue.
-Contributions are highly appreciated, please feel free to reach out to me or simply create a pull request.
+Feature requests and bug reports are more than welcome, just open an issue or start a discussion.
+Contributions are highly appreciated, please feel free to reach out or simply create a pull request.